How to Overcome Language Barriers While Traveling

 At Restaurants

 Sometimes ordering food can feel like a puzzle.
-If you are not sure how to say the name of a dish, just point to it on the menu.
+If you're not sure how to say the name of a dish, just point to it on the menu.
 Locals love to share their favorite meals.
 So, don't hesitate to ask the staff what they suggest.
 They know what's good!
 Translation apps can also be your best friend.
 Use them to understand the menu better, especially if you have allergies or special diet needs.
 This way, you know exactly what you're ordering.

 While Traveling